shellphish/ictf-website/index.md

 iCTF 2021
 ---------

-The iCTF 2021 will be happening in October 2021!
+The iCTF 2021 is scheduled on October 15, 2021 from 10am Pacific Time to 7pm Pacific Time.
-Stay tuned for more updates and registration information.
+Stay tuned for updates and registration information.

 Overview
 --------

-The Shellphish Capture The Flag contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.
+The Shellphish iCTF contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.

-In traditional editions of the iCTF competition, the goal of each team is to maintain a set of services such that they remain available and uncompromised throughout the contest phase.
+In traditional editions of the iCTF competition, the goal of each team is to maintain a set of services so that they remain available and uncompromised throughout the contest.
 Each team also has to attempt to compromise the other teams' services.
 Since all the teams have access to an identical copy of the virtual host containing the vulnerable services, each team has to find vulnerabilities in their copy of the hosts and possibly fix the vulnerabilities without disrupting the services.
 At the same time, the teams have to leverage their knowledge about the vulnerabilities they found to compromise the servers run by other teams.